Drupal 7 will reach end of life on January 5th, 2025. There will be no more extensions.

 You have many options available and an extra year to decide and plan for one of those options.
 The best choice depends on your team's experience, how much business logic you have baked into Drupal 7, and your potential budget.

-We have helped plan and execute mission-critical migrations from Drupal 7 to Drupal 8 and above, and we have done it for some of the largest websites (and networks of websites) in the world.
+We have helped plan and execute mission-critical migrations from Drupal 7, and we have done it for some of the largest websites (and networks of websites) in the world.
 Our experience covers state government, public broadcasting, healthcare, and more.

 If you need help navigating your choices with Drupal 7, Lullabot can help.